 ANA InterContinental Ishigaki Resort

-Start with a nice breakfast at the SunCoast Cafe.
-Then go spend a few hours on neighbouring Taketomijima with a ride on a water buffalo cart inside the village.
-You can even have a bowl of Yaeyama soba (a local specialty) for lunch.
+Start the day with a delicious breakfast at the SunCoast Cafe or the Japanese restaurant Yaeyama.
+Then spend a few hours at neighbouring Taketomijima with a ride on a water buffalo cart inside the village.
+And try a bowl of Yaeyama soba (a local specialty) for lunch.

 Once back at the hotel, try the snorkel tour.
 Or if you'd rather give yourself extra care, choose from one of the many esthetic courses offered and get ready for dinner.

 For dinner, endulge in Ishigaki beef at the Teppanyaki restaurant Omoto.
 Or talk to the concierge team and they'll have plenty of suggestions about small places you can go to for some local food experience.